 Mobile Telephony and Health: Public Perceptions in Great Britain

 In 2004, the GSMA and MMF working with the UK Mobile Operators Association (MOA) commissioned MORI to analyse trends in the British public’s awareness and perceptions of the alleged health risks and assess the effect of media coverage.
-The analysis found that fears about possible health-related dangers from mobile phone handsets or masts are a “top-of-the-mind” concern for only about 1 in 20of the population.
-However, when prompted, between 1 in 4 and 1 in 5 of the public express themselves concerned.
+The analysis found that fears about possible health-related dangers from mobile phone handsets or masts are a “top-of-the-mind” concern for only about 1 in 20 of the population.
+However, when prompted, about 1 in 5 of the public express themselves concerned.
 There is a consistent downward trend in the belief that handsets pose a risk, which probably reflects increasing familiarity with the devices but no corresponding falling-off in suspicion of masts.
 The MOA has published additional data tracking the attitudes of the British general public and local authority planners over subsequent years.

 Handsets: Impact of Knowledge and Voluntary Precautionary Recommendations on Risk Perception

 The Institute for Environmental Decisions at the ETH Zurich conducted a study led by Prof. Dr. Michael Siegrist that explored the impact of knowledge and voluntary precautionary recommendations on risk perception.
 Four different information booklets were tested with a sample of Swiss citizens and the results have been published.

 International Study of the Effects of Precautionary Measures on Risk Perceptions